Gotthard railway: Swiss Federal Railways

 The Gotthard Railway Company worked the Gotthard railway until 1909, when it became part of the Swiss Federal Railways.
 This was seven years after the creation of that state owned railway, and the Gotthard railway was the last major railway to be absorbed.
 In 1922, the whole line was electrified by Brown, Boveri & Cie with supplied by overhead line.

 The approaches to the Gotthard Tunnel are susceptible to rockfalls, regularly leading to closures of the railway line.
 In the worst such incident in recent times, the Gotthard line was closed to all traffic for almost one month following a rockfall near Gurtnellen on 5 June 2012, which killed one rail worker and injured two others.
-The closure caused massive disruption of both passenger and international freight traffic.
+The closure caused massive disruption to both passenger and international freight traffic.